MEET THE TEAM

 As an educational leader, her staff, students and parents are always the primary focus.
 Carrie brings project management, implementation, personnel, and people skills to LAEF and has continued its momentum and growth.
 The STEM subjects are especially important to her, as her husband is a Vice President of Software Development and she sees firsthand the need for more education in the fields of science, technology, engineering and math.

 Carrie has a BA in Public Administration from Cal State Fullerton, a History/Social Science teaching credential from Cal State Long Beach and an Administrative Services credential.
-She holds a grant writing and administration certificate from CSU Dominguez Hills, has completed the Executive Directors Leadership Institute through Executive Service Corps and participated in the Mentorship Program through the Association of Fundraising Professionals – Orange County.
-Carrie is on the board of the Seal Beach Chamber of Commerce and volunteers on WASC visiting committees annually.
+She holds a grant writing and administration certificate from CSU Dominguez Hills, has completed the Executive Directors Leadership Institute through Executive Service Corps, the Mentorship Program through the Association of Fundraising Professionals-Orange County (AFPOC), and the Executive Learning Group through Fieldstone Leadership Network.
+Carrie is on the board of AFPOC and serves on the Los Al USD Safety & Wellness Committee and the Career & Technical Ed Advisory Committee.
 She enjoys cooking, traveling, and spending time with her husband and daughter (who is an elementary student in Los Al).

 Michael Kahn is the Program Manager for the Los Alamitos Education Foundation.
 He was raised in Rossmoor and attended Hopkinson, McAuliffe and Los Alamitos High School.
 He is a Griffin through and through!
 Mike attended Sonoma State University for one year before the football program folded.
 As a freshman inside linebacker, he was named freshman defensive player of the year and earned all-NCAC honors.
 As a sophomore, he transferred to Humboldt State University and started another two years at middle linebacker.
 After finishing his collegiate football career in Northern California, he transferred to Cal State Fullerton and began coaching linebackers at Orange High School in 2000 under the tutelage of his former linebacker coach at SSU.